baobabKoodaa/gatsby-starter-infinite-scroll/README.md

 ## 🎓 Attribution

-- Photos are from [Unsplash](https://unsplash.com).
-Unfortunately I couldn't get photographer attribution, because their main API is rate limited, and the non limited API (source.unsplash.com) only gave me photos.
-If you can help me get photographer attribution, that would be awesome!
 - Infinite scroll uses some code from Jared Palmer's [react-simple-infinite-scroll](https://github.com/jaredpalmer/react-simple-infinite-scroll).
 - Image layout CSS Grid is modified from work by [LekoArts](https://www.lekoarts.de/).
 - Traffic lights CSS graphics are modified from work by Azik Samarkandiy.
 - Loading spinner uses icon from FontAwesome.

-I would love to see what you build with this.
-You can [drop me a message](https://blog.baobab.fi/contact) or star this repo.
-Build bump